 New construction in vulnerable parts of the Bay Area should incorporate building code upgrades that go beyond life safety to include the use of water resistant materials, the water proofing of foundations and first floors, and the clustering of development out of current and near term flood prone areas.
 The owners of the most seismically vulnerable buildings, like those with older soft story design or cripple walls, should consider retrofits.
+Potential damage from seismic and flooding events should be given equal consideration, and also be evaluated in terms of a multi-hazard approach, in susceptible areas along waterways and shorelines.

 A sampling of the types of actions the region may wish to consider appears below, with more specifics to be found through the listed web links and the Stronger Housing, Safer Communities Report.
-50